rfadeev/unity-forge-property-drawers/README.md

 ## How to use

 Import `UnityForge` namespace and mark animator state name field with `AnimatorStateName` attribute.
-After that you will be able to select animator state name value from dropdown list in Unity editor.
+After that you will be able to select animator state name value from dropdown list in Unity editor if Animator component is attached to inspected object.

 ```csharp
 using UnityEngine;